 Why would I enroll my pet in a clinical trial?

 There are many benefits to enrolling in a study.
 The reason new treatments are proposed is often because basic research has suggested a reason why it might be more successful than what is currently recommended.
 Sometimes our theories don’t prove to be true but sometimes we discover a new and exciting effective treatment for a disease.
 Beyond therapeutic reasons, there are often financial reasons to enroll in a study.
+Please be aware that you will be responsible for the costs of initial evaluation.
 When clinical trials are offered, we often are able to subsidize the cost of treatment.
 Ethically, many people enroll themselves or their pets in trials because it allows us to help not only the patient but also future patients.
 Research in animals can also sometimes benefit people and vice versa.
 It is comforting to know that despite the fact that a patient is battling cancer, whether the outcome is good or bad, some good will come of all that is done.

 What should I know about being part of a clinical trial?